Summit on Alternatives to Incarceration

-What is the Rewriting the Sentence Summit on Alternatives to Incarceration?
+What was the Rewriting the Sentence Summit on Alternatives to Incarceration?

-Beyond education, The Rewriting the Sentence Summit on Alternatives to Incarceration will use plenary, breakout and interactive sessions to generate substantive dialogue between all delegates and identify key priorities for:
+Beyond education, The Rewriting the Sentence Summit on Alternatives to Incarceration used plenary, breakout and interactive sessions to generate substantive dialogue between all delegates and identify key priorities for:

 - Expanding the use of effective alternative sentencing programs while enhancing public safety, including the mechanisms of discretion (police, prosecutorial and judicial) and legislative reforms;

 - Addressing public safety concerns over its broadened use and practical barriers to expansion and launching effective new programs in new jurisdictions, including operational limitations, program evaluation and public education;

 - NGOs that can help to support broader application of effective alternative sentencing, eg. ubiquity of access and other measures and peripheral programs to help ensure successful reentry.

 Aleph formally announced the formation of the Center for Fair Sentencing, a clearinghouse which will host a digital portal on alternatives to incarceration.
 The Center will bind together the community of stakeholders exploring or exemplifying the best practices in alternative programs; provide data and analysis; lift up examples of programs using data-informed approaches and best practices; publish turnkey guides, such as one for establishing alternative programs; proffer policy white papers and reports; and advocate for expansion of the use of non-custodial approaches throughout all stages of the criminal legal system.

 Acclaim for Aleph’s Prior 2016 Alternative Sentencing Key Stakeholder Summit:

 “I thought the summit was worthwhile for any judge that sits on a criminal calendar.
 Each session was very thought provoking.
 Thank you to those at the Institute for being great hosts.”